spdx/license-list-XML/DOCS/template-license-review-checklist.md

 *These must all be satisfied to allow inclusion in the license list*

-### Is the submitted license unique, that is, it does not match another license already on the License List as per the matching guidelines?
+### Is the submitted license unique, that is, it does not match another license already on the License List as per the [matching guidelines](https://spdx.org/spdx-license-list/matching-guidelines)?

 ### If a software license, does it apply to source code and not only to executables?

 ### Does the license have identifiable and stable text, and is not in the midst of drafting?

-### Has the license steward, if any, committed to versioning new versions in the future and to not modify it after addition to the list?
+### Has the license steward, if any, committed to versioning new versions and to not modify it after addition to the list?

 ## Other factors for inclusion

 *Roughly in order of descending importance*

-### 1. Does the license substantially comply with one of the free/open content definitions?
+### 1. Does the license substantially comply with one of the free/open content definitions? (examples include the [Open Source Definition](https://opensource.org/osd) and the [Debian Free Software Guidelines](https://www.debian.org/social_contract#guidelines))

 *Approval by the organisation that publishes the definition is not required*